 Moving forward together

-Volvo is known worldwide for human-centric design, always focused on safety and quality.
+Volvo Cars is known worldwide for human-centric design, always focused on safety and quality.
 This reputation is complemented by Ericsson’s expertise in global mobile solutions and digital transformation experience.
 Our respective strengths have enabled us to break new ground in the automotive industry over the past few years, and we look forward to the innovations to come in the future.